EasyTestTeam/EasyTest/ReadMe.txt

 ﻿EasyTest is a general purpose automation test tool with cross platform capability.
-It was developed at Alcatel-Lucent and made freeware on Nov.
+It was developed at Alcatel-Lucent and made free on Nov.
 2, 2012.

 It provides an easy approach for users to quickly develop, automate and maintain automation scripts.